 However, although these issues can be easily fixed, the bigger problem is that using fixed_pic_rate_general_flag to indicate whether the fixed picture rate is kept across CVSs requires SPS and VPS rewriting when splicing operations are carried out.
 The original contribution in JCTVC-K0140 pointing out cross-CVS issues for fixed picture rates had a different apporach in mind that included adding “splicing/editing point” SEI messages, while during that meeting it was decided to generate two flags from the unique flag existing back then to differenciate the picture rate within the CVS and across the CVSs.

-It is asserted that the described problem does require neither an additional flag at the SPS nor SEI messages that would make splicing having to change the bitstreams either by rewriting SPS/VPS or adding SEI messages.
-In fact as shown in Figure 1, it is a matter of “reordering delay” of the bistreams and the information is anyway present in the bitstream in dpb_parameters().
+It is asserted that the described problem does not require a flag (fixed_pic_rate_general_flag) at the SPS that would make splicing having to change the bitstreams by rewriting SPS/VPS.
+In fact, as shown in Figure 1, it is a matter of “reordering delay” of the bistreams and the information is anyway present in the bitstream in dpb_parameters().
+One further aspect that needs to be taken into account for determination of a fixed picture rate is that when the BP SEI message associated with the second CVS containing nextPicInOutputOrder has concatenation_flag equal to 1, and the initial removal delay of the second CVS is higher than allowed, fixed picture rate is not achieved.

-Therefore, the proposal here is to remove fixed_pic_rate_general_flag[ i ] from the ols_hrd_parameters() and derive from parameters signalled for the two CVSs including the dpb_parameters() whether the fixed picture rate is achieved across CVSs as follows.
+Therefore, the proposal here is to remove fixed_pic_rate_general_flag[ i ] from the ols_hrd_parameters() and derive from parameters signalled for the two CVSs including the dpb_parameters() and concatenation_flag in the BP SEI message whether the fixed picture rate is achieved across CVSs as follows.